solid/pod-browser/shapes/README.md

 # Shapes

+This document describes the overall contents of this Shape directory, and attempts to explain some of the rationale for the modelling.

+## Use of triples versus quads for user data

+Currently our modelling does not use quads for user data at all.

+Instead we propose to use Named Graphs to support various forms of meta-data that might be associated with any resource, for example, server-managed meta-data (e.g., the date/time the resource was created or last modified, or the backend storage node used, etc.), or Access Control List (ACL) data associated with the resource, or perhaps ShEx shapes the resource must conform to, or client-side meta-data associated with Non-RDF resources (e.g., the 'name' of a JPEG image resource, or the camera aperture settings of the image), etc.

-## Structure of the Shapes contained here.
+## Structure of the Shapes, and example Turtle contained here.

-This directory contains the following sub-directories, each containing ShEx Shapes and an `/example` folder showing demonstration Turtle files conforming to the relevant Shapes.
-The Turtle files are also used to demonstrate how instances of Pod Resources are expected to be interlinked
+This directory contains a `bookmark` directory and a `contact` directory.
+Each contains ShEx Shapes and an `/example` folder showing demonstration Turtle files conforming to the relevant Shapes.

+The Turtle files of the `contact` examples also demonstrate how instances of Pod Resources are currently interlinked (e.g., it demonstrates groups of people referenced from address books).

+## Use of the `#this` fragment identifier

+This modelling follows a naming convention whereby the fragment identifier `#this` can be used to denote the main RDF Subject in the dataset that makes up all the triples of a single Pod resource.

+For example, in `shapes/contact/example/group/group3-soccer-team.ttl` we use the `#this` fragment identifier on the RDF Subject of the triples associated with the Soccer Team Group itself.
+The resource is free to include triples using as many other RDF Subjects as it likes, but `#this` is intended to identify the main entity of the resource.

 ## Indexes